-In some countries, permanent connection of this air conditioner to the power supply is prohibited.

-1) Power supply connection to the receptacle using power plug.

-Use an approved 15/16A (1.0 \sim 1.5HP), 16A (2.0HP) power plug with earth pin for the connection to the socket.

-2) Power supply connection to a circuit breaker for the permanent connection.
+- In some countries, permanent connection of this air conditioner to the power supply is prohibited. - 1) Power supply connection to the receptacle using power plug. - Use an approved 15/16A (1.0 ~ 1.5HP), 16A (2.0HP) power plug with earth pin for the connection to the socket. - 2) Power supply connection to a circuit breaker for the permanent connection.

-Use an approved 16A (1.0 ~ 2.0HP), circuit breaker for the permanent connection.
-It must be a double pole switch with a minimum 3.0 mm contact gap.

-- 9. Installation or servicing work: It may need two people to carry out the installation or servicing work. - 10.
-Keep any required ventilation openings clear of obstruction.
+Use an approved 16A (1.0 ~ 2.0HP) circuit breaker for the permanent connection.
+It must be a double pole switch with a minimum 3.0 mm contact gap. - 9.
+Installation work. - It may need two people to carry out the installation work.